-- A. Grant a permanent injunction enjoining Tenet Healthcare and Tenet Employment, their officers, successors, assigns, and all persons in active concert or participation with them, from engaging in failing to accommodate impaired employees and firing them, and any other employment practice which discriminates on the basis of disability. - B. Order Tenet to institute and carry out policies, practices, and programs which provide equal employment opportunities for qualified individuals with disabilities, and which eradicate the effects of their past and present unlawful employment practices. - C. Order Tenet to make whole the disabled workers it unlawfully caused to lose their jobs, including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson, by providing appropriate backpay with prejudgment interest, in amounts to be determined at trial, and other affirmative relief necessary to eradicate the effects of its unlawful employment practices, including but not limited to their instatement/reinstatement. - D. Order Tenet to make and preserve all records, in accordance with the provisions of Section 709(c) of Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e-8(c), relevant to the determination of whether unlawful employment practices have been or are being committed. - E. Order Tenet to make whole the disabled workers it unlawfully failed to hire, including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer,
+- A. Grant a permanent injunction enjoining Defendant Tenet, its officers, successors, assigns, and all persons in active concert or participation with it, from engaging in failing to accommodate impaired employees and firing them, and any other employment practice which discriminates on the basis of disability. - B. Order Defendant Tenet to institute and carry out policies, practices, and programs which provide equal employment opportunities for qualified individuals with disabilities, and which eradicate the effects of its past and present unlawful employment practices. - C. Order Defendant Tenet to make whole the disabled workers it unlawfully caused to lose their jobs, including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson, by providing appropriate backpay with prejudgment interest, in amounts to be determined at trial, and other affirmative relief necessary to eradicate the effects of its unlawful employment practices, including but not limited to their reinstatement. - D. Order Defendant Tenet to make whole the disabled workers it unlawfully failed to hire, including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne

-Maxine Marion Wigley, and Kathleen Louise Wilson, by providing appropriate backpay with prejudgment interest, in amounts to be determined at trial, and other affirmative relief necessary to eradicate the effects of its unlawful employment practices, including but not limited to their instatement.
+Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson, by providing appropriate backpay with prejudgment interest, in amounts to be determined at trial, and other affirmative relief necessary to eradicate the effects of its unlawful employment practices, including but not limited to their instatement.

-- F. Order Tenet to make whole the disabled workers against whom it unlawfully discriminated -- including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson -- by providing compensation for past and future pecuniary losses resulting from the unlawful employment practices described in paragraphs 11-18 above, including job search expenses and any medical expenses incurred as a result of loss of participation in any employee benefit plan, in amounts to be determined at trial. - G. Order Tenet to make whole the disabled workers against whom it unlawfully discriminated -- including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson -- by providing compensation for past and future nonpecuniary losses resulting from the unlawful practices complained of in paragraphs 12-18 above, including emotional pain, suffering, inconvenience, loss of enjoyment of life, and humiliation, in amounts to be determined at trial. - H. Order Tenet to pay punitive damages to Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, Kathleen Louise Wilson, and any other disabled individuals against whom it unlawfully discriminated for Tenet's malicious and reckless conduct, as described in paragraphs 14-18 above, in amounts to be determined at trial.
+- E. Order Defendant Tenet to make whole the disabled workers against whom it unlawfully discriminated -- including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson -- by providing compensation for past and future pecuniary losses resulting from the unlawful employment practices described in paragraphs 9-16 above, including job search expenses and any medical expenses incurred as a result of loss of participation in any employee benefit plan, in amounts to be determined at trial. - F. Order Defendant Tenet to make whole the disabled workers against whom it unlawfully discriminated -- including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson -- by providing compensation for past and future nonpecuniary losses resulting from the unlawful practices complained of in paragraphs 9-16 above, including emotional pain, suffering, inconvenience, loss of enjoyment of life, and humiliation, in amounts to be determined at trial. - G. Order Defendant Tenet to pay punitive damages to Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, Kathleen Louise Wilson, and any other disabled individuals against whom it unlawfully discriminated for Tenet's malicious and reckless conduct, as described in paragraphs 11-16 above, in amounts to be determined at trial.

-- I. Grant such further relief as the Court deems necessary and proper in the public interest. - J. Award the Commission its costs of this action.
+- H. Grant such further relief as the Court deems necessary and proper in the public interest. - I. Award the Commission its costs of this action.